Colon Port of Call

 Address: There is a tourist office at the Colon cruise terminal building.

 Tour groups often ride the train from Colon to the visit the Gatun Locks which is the most beautiful route.
-Taxies can be hired from Colon 2000 and Cristobal with pre-set fares although they are more expensive than the local bus which is less safe but cheaper for longer excursions.
+Taxies can be hired from Colon 2000 and Cristobal with pre-set fares, and are considered safer, although the local bus is cheaper for longer excursions.

 The largest locks in the Canal are a short distance from Colon and offer great opportunities to see both the rising and lowering ships as well as the mechanics behind the operation.
 A bit farther into the canal is the Gatun Lake which can be fun to explore in smaller boats and kayaks or use for water activities like snorkelling and swimming.
 Many activities in Gatun lake can be arranged from Colon 2000 Terminal or from Cristobal.